-We recently wrote about a settlement in a class-action lawsuit involving janitors working for a company responsible for cleaning Twin Citeis Target stores reached a preliminary allegations of unpaid wages.
+We recently wrote about a settlement in a class-action lawsuit involving janitors working for a company responsible for cleaning Twin Cities Target stores reached a preliminary allegation of unpaid wages.
 Dozens of janitors working at Target stores in the area had sued Tamps-based Diversified Maintenance Systems claiming they were required to work as many as 80 hours per week and were not properly compensated.

 The settlement in this cases calls for Diversified Maintenance Systems to pay $675,000 and to admit to no wrong-doing.
 The number of janitors in the upper Midwest that could benefit from the case is around 250.